-The spread of the coronavirus (COVID-19) is developing rapidly, leaving many small business owners uncertain about their future.
+The coronavirus (COVID-19) situation developed rapidly at the onset of 2020, leaving many small business owners uncertain about their future.
 Those we’ve spoken with expect the coronavirus to have a significant impact on their revenue.

-Unfortunately, it seems these concerns are justified, but there are some actions you can take to protect your small business while at the same time, protecting yourself, your employees, and your customers.
+Unfortunately, these concerns were justified, but there are some actions you can take to protect your small business while at the same time, protecting yourself, your employees, and your customers.

 In this article, I’ll lay out what we know about how coronavirus is impacting small businesses, how you can minimize losses, and some steps you can take to protect your business.
 These suggestions are by no means exhaustive, as there is much we still don’t know about how this situation will play out.
 But we hope they will be a good starting point for business owners who are overwhelmed and unsure of what actions to take.